viko-ai/hugo-amp-theme/DOCS.md

 ## Requirements

-This theme requires the extended Hugo version 0.80.0 or later.
+This theme requires the [extended edition][6] of Hugo, version 0.80.0 or later.

 **Note**: Please use the extended version of Hugo for the SASS and PostCSS support